timendum/reddit-utilities/README.md

 - A python 3.5 or higher

 ## How to install ?
-1. Clone this repo in your web folder (ex: /var/www).
+1. Clone this repo in a folder
 2. ```pip install -r requirements.txt```
 3. run it via ```python file.py```

 ## License

-Copyright (c) 2019 Timendum
+Copyright (c) 2020 Timendum

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by